chingu163/brdensity/README.md

 Practical Guide to Deep Learning for Computer Vision Research in Radiology

-This collection accompanies the 2017 RSNA educational exhibit abstract.
-The purpose of the exhibit is to provide very practical coding tutorial for setting up a convolutional neural network to solve a radiology question.
-We will be using a public mammography dataset to predict breast density.
+The purpose of the repository is to provide very practical coding tutorial for using deep learning in radiology research.
+We will go step by step to design a convolutional neural network algorithm to predict breast density from a public mammography dataset.

-This project uses basic convolutional neural network structure called VGG16.
-There are better pretrained models out there including ResNet, Inception, Xception, and etc that will be explored as well.